mrluin/EfficientAutoDeeplab/README.md

-# Proxy_AutoDeepLab
+# Efficient AutoDeeplab
-inspired by proxylessNAS, binary path applied on network level search space
+Inspired by ProxylessNAS, GDAS, and AutoDeeplab.